 Unique Medicaid expansion began mid-2014, but transitioned to Medicaid managed care (with a work requirement) as of 2019

 Residents were able to begin enrolling in New Hampshire’s expanded Medicaid program as of July 1, 2014, with policies effective August 15 (Medicaid enrollment during the winter and spring was only possible for people who qualified under the state’s pre-expansion guidelines).

-Medicaid expansion in New Hampshire was a contentious issue, but ultimately Governor Maggie Hassan prevailed in her efforts to expand Medicaid, albeit in a privatized fashion.
+Medicaid expansion in New Hampshire was a contentious issue, but ultimately then-Governor Maggie Hassan prevailed in her efforts to expand Medicaid, albeit in a privatized fashion.
 Gov Hassan signed Senate Bill 413 into law on March 27, 2014, paving the way for New Hampshire to become the 26th state to accept Medicaid expansion.